josiah14/articles/scala-types-0.md

 ##### Try

-For `Try`, `map` works essentially the same way as it does for ``, except that it will operates on `Success` values instead of `Some` values.
+For `Try`, `map` works essentially the same way as it does for `Option`, except that it will operates on `Success` values instead of `Some` values.
 The idea is the same; if we are not ready to evaluate for exceptions, and just want to continue under the assumption that our `Try`s are `Success`es, we can use `map` and evaluate the results later.

 Let's look at some examples of working with Redis in a way that handles potential `Exception`s.